LogtalkDotOrg/logtalk.org/_pages/download.md

 ## License

-Logtalk is an open source programming language, distributed under the [Apache License 2.0](https://github.com/LogtalkDotOrg/logtalk3/blob/master/LICENSE.txt).
+Logtalk is an open-source programming language, distributed under the [Apache License 2.0](https://github.com/LogtalkDotOrg/logtalk3/blob/master/LICENSE.txt).
-The copyright notice and license applies to all files in this release (including sources, documentation, and examples) unless otherwise explicitly stated (see the [`NOTICE.txt`](https://github.com/LogtalkDotOrg/logtalk3/blob/master/NOTICE.txt) file for details on bundled third-party resources).
+The copyright notice and license apply to all files in this release (including sources, documentation, and examples) unless otherwise explicitly stated (see the [`NOTICE.txt`](https://github.com/LogtalkDotOrg/logtalk3/blob/master/NOTICE.txt) file for details on bundled third-party resources).